rsmoorthy/seamless/README.md

 * `onInit` - A callback function when the seamless initializations have been complete, and seamless has successfully exchanged init messages from the parent/child.

+* `childElement` - Only Applicable for Parent.
+Specify the querySelector value for the iFrame element.
+If not specified, the first iframe will be taken.